 The mechanical engineering program provides training in both general concepts and specialised subjects.
 For example, you could learn how to analyse the air flow around the wing of an airplane, help create a better prosthetic knee or work with a team of interdisciplinary involved in exciting projects.

 Every student must choose 74 credits (or 44, in case they do a 30 credit minor), the last 16 credits are to be done in the “Project” block.
-If the students wish to follow a specialization, they must choose at least 18 credits in the course list recommended by the corresponding specialization and have their Master Course selection form validated and signed by the Orientation advisor, before they hand it in to the SGM Secretariat.
+If the students wish to follow a specialization, they must choose at least 30 credits in the course list recommended by the corresponding specialization and have their Master Course selection form validated and signed by the specialization advisor, before they hand it in to the SGM Secretariat.
 Note that the form is also required in case students wish to register Mechanical engineering Bachelor courses (up to two), with the signature and former approval of the Section Director.

 More information on the Master’s Mechanical Engineering page.

 - between EPFL and ISAE (Institut Supérieur de l’Aéronautique et de l’Espace, ex SUPAERO, Toulouse)